-This handbook is provided for informational purposes only.
-Although it is believed to be reliable, it is not guaranteed as to its accuracy or completeness.
-The Florida Statutes, along with the Rules adopted by the State Board of Administration of Florida (SBA), should be consulted as the authoritative source on all FHCF policies and requirements.
+The following is provided for informational purposes only to provide clarification and to assist companies in accurately reporting exposure and losses.
+Although it is believed to be reliable, it is not guaranteed as to accuracy or completeness.
+The Florida Statutes, along with the Rules adopted by the State Board of Administration of Florida (SBA), are the authoritative source on all FHCF policies and requirements.